Ohio Premier Player Placement Process

 - Overall Fit – How a player’s skills and personality align with our club’s playing philosophy and team dynamics.

-Players can showcase these qualities in two ways: by attending training sessions (where they train alongside OP teams) and/or by participating in a traditional tryout evaluation session.
+Players can showcase these qualities in two ways: by attending ID sessions and/or by participating in a traditional tryout evaluation session.

 Our Player Placement Process happens in 3 key phases:

-- Training Session Evaluations (April - Early May) – Players train with OP teams in their age group for 2-3 sessions, allowing coaches to evaluate them in a real training environment.
+- ID Session Evaluations (Early May) – Players train in an ID session, allowing coaches to evaluate them in a real training environment.